-I am a third year doctoral student at Pennsylvania State University in Statistics in 2022 with a Doctorate in Statistics.
+I am a fifth year doctoral student at Pennsylvania State University in Statistics in 2022 with a Doctorate in Statistics.
 I was advised by Dr. Lingzhou Xue.
 I am a member of both the Statistical Learning and Data Mining (SLDM) Lab and Microbiome Data Science (MDS) Lab.

 Previously, I attended The University of Chicago for a Master’s in Statistics and The University of Wisconsin at Madison for undergraduate degrees in Statistics, Computer Sciences, and Mathematics.